Azure/iotedge/builds/e2e/proxy/proxy.md

 )"
 ```

-Once the deployment has completed, you can SSH into the runner VMs to install/configure the Azure Pipelines agent (see [Self-hosted Linux Agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops) and [Run a self-hosted agent behind a web proxy](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/proxy?view=azure-devops&tabs=unix)).
-To get the private key for each runner, find the name of the key vault from your deployment, then:
+Once the deployment has completed, SSH into each runner VM to install and configure the Azure Pipelines agent.
+To SSH into the runner VMs, you must first download their private keys from Key Vault.
+Find the name of the key vault from your deployment, then list the secret URLs for the private keys:

 ```sh
 az keyvault secret list --vault-name '<>' -o tsv --query "[].id|[?contains(@, 'runner-vm')]"
 ```

-This will list the secret URLs for the runner VMs.
 With a secret URL and an IP address, you can SSH into a runner VM like this:

 ```sh
 az keyvault secret show --id '<>' -o tsv --query value > ~/.ssh/id_rsa.runner chmod 600 ~/.ssh/id_rsa.runner
 ssh -i ~/.ssh/id_rsa.runner azureuser@<ip addr>
 ```

+To install and configure Azure Pipelines agent, see [Self-hosted Linux Agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops) and [Run a self-hosted agent behind a web proxy](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/proxy?view=azure-devops&tabs=unix).

+> Note that the proxy URL required for most operations on the runner VMs is simply the hostname of the proxy server VM, e.g. `http://e2e-piaj2z37enpb4-proxy-vm:3128`.
+However, operations inside Docker containers on the runner VMs need either:
+> - The _fully-qualified_ name of the proxy VM, e.g. `http://e2e-piaj2z37enpb4-proxy-vm.e0gkjhpfr5quzatbjwfoss05vh.xx.internal.cloudapp.net:3128`, or
+> - The private IP address of the proxy VM, e.g. `http://10.0.0.4:3128`
+>
+> The end-to-end tests get the proxy URL from the agent (via the predefined variable `$(Agent.ProxyUrl)`) and pass it to the tests.
+Therefore, when you configure the agent you must give it one of the two proxy URLs defined above (using either the fully-qualified name or the IP address).
+For example, To pass the fully-qualifed name during agent installation on a runner VM:
+> ```
+> proxy_hostname='<>'
+> proxy_fqdn="http://$proxy_hostname.$(grep -Po '^search \K.*' /etc/resolv.conf):3128"
+> ./config.sh --proxyurl $proxy_fqdn
+> ```